-The withdrawal of Northgate SWIFT management system from the social care marketplace requires us to procure a replacement software product.
-This replacement project will provide us with an opportunity to transform how social care is delivered across the organisation to better improve services delivered in our communities.
-It will also enable us to modernise and streamline processes: increasing system efficiency, leading to a reduction in time staff spend managing and updating the case management system.
-The new system will be in place during 2023.
+The SWIFT social care management system continues to be used by our social care practitioners.
+However, because it is of an older technology, it will be decommissioned once we have completed our current procurement process and selected a new social care management product.
+This new product is projected to go live around the beginning of 2023 and will provide us with an opportunity to transform how social care is delivered across the organisation to better improve services delivered in our communities.
+It will also enable us to modernise and streamline processes; increasing system efficiency, leading to a reduction in time staff spend managing and updating the case management system.